 She never really forgave me for my assumption that she was meditating and gave me grief about it every time we recalled the incident.

-At that point, she communicated that she wanted an epidural for the pain.
-Unfortunately, her medical team indicated that it was too late in the process, and she would need to proceed without anything to manage the pain.
+At that point, she decided that she wanted an epidural for the pain.
+Unfortunately, her medical team said that it was too late in the process, and she would need to proceed without anything to manage the pain.
 She squeezed my hand so hard during the contractions that she bent my wedding ring.

 The contractions continued to grow in intensity and began to accelerate quickly.
-It was then that the baby’s vital signs began to show signs of distress.
-The medical team started moving with haste to prepare for an emergency c-section.
+It was then that the baby’s vitals began to show signs of distress.
+The medical team started moving with haste to prepare for an emergency C-section.

-Claire Louise arrived at 1:56 PM on a beautiful October afternoon.
-She weighed 6 lbs.
-7 oz.
+Claire Louise arrived at 1:56 p.m. on a beautiful October afternoon.
+She weighed six pounds, seven ounces.
 A new star was born.

 A few days later, I lay on the couch with Claire Bear asleep on my chest.
 I watched as her breath went in and out and realized in that moment that I had never been closer to heaven.